loyjoy/welcome/documentation/introduction/HOMEVIEW.md

   <img src="notifications_widget.png" alt="Notifications Widget" title="Notifications Widget" width="300"/>
 </p>

-This widget presents a messages for the customer.
+This widget presents a message for the customer.
 Call out for action, excite your customer or guide them - all possible by using the notifications widget.

 <p align="center">
   <img src="notifications_example.png" alt="Notifications example" title="Notifications example" width="600"/>